lorint/brick/README.md

-with full ability to navigate across associations, to easily updating and creating data, exporting tables or views out to CSV or Google Sheets, importing sets of data, creating a minimally-scaffolded application one file at a time, experimenting with various data layouts to prove out a database design, and more.
+with full ability to navigate across associations, to easily updating and creating data, exporting tables or views out to CSV or Google Sheets, importing sets of data, creating a minimally-scaffolded application one file at a time, experimenting with various data layouts to see how functional a given database design will be, and more.

 One core goal behind The Brick is to adhere as closely as possible to Rails conventions.
-As such the models, controllers, and views are treated independently.
+As such, models, controllers, and views are treated independently.
 You can use this tool to only build out models if you wish, and then make your own controllers and views.
 Or have The Brick make generic controllers and views for some resources as you fine-tune others with custom code.
 Or you could go the other way around -- you build the models, and have The Brick auto-create the controllers and views.
 Any kind of hybrid approach is possible.
 The idea is to use The Brick to automatically provide the more tedious and simple parts of your application, allowing you to focus effort on the tricky custom parts.

 In terms of models, all major ActiveRecord associations can be used, including has_many and belongs_to, as well as has_many :through, Single Table Inheritance (STI), and polymorphic